Vinfinity-Gaming/webmandel/README.md

-# webmandel
+# Mandelbrot Explorer

-hi and welcome to me and chatgpt's attempt at making a good mandelbrot web explorer
+Welcome to the Mandelbrot Explorer, a heavily optimized explorer designed to allow you to explore the beauty of the Mandelbrot Set.